-Metal tinting must never be applied to windows that contain antenna patterns as radio reception will be degraded.
+In addition, metal tinting must never be applied to windows that contain antenna patterns as radio reception will be degraded.

-A non-metalic tinting should be used if you require window tinting and if in doubt, contact your Jaguar Dealer/Authorised Repairer for advice.
+A non-metal tinting should be used if you require window tinting and if in doubt, contact your Jaguar Dealer/Authorised Repairer for advice.